ndemengel/ndemengel.github.com/index.md

     Hi,
   </p>
   <p>
-    I'm Nicolas Grisey Demengel, a passionate software engineer usually working using Java/Kotlin and JavaScript, and occasionally with Python.
+    I'm Nicolas Grisey Demengel, a passionate software engineer usually working using Java/Kotlin and JavaScript/TypeScript, and occasionally with Python.
   </p>
   <p>
     I love my job and try to do it well at all times.
 I like the technical side of development, but only as long as it serves the end user/ultimate goal of the software.